onur-zengin/python-cisco-iosxr/README.md

    __[runtime=<_integer_>(default:_infinite_)]__

-   An integer value, if configured, is used to calculate the number polling cycles left before the program terminates
+   An integer value, if configured, is used to calculate the number of polling cycles left before the program terminates
     itself.
 It could be useful in scenarios where it is desired to gracefully exit the program after a certain amount of time, such as C-Auth password expiry.